TPopovich/LoL-a/hints/promo_for_course_on_windows/HOWTO_use_robocopy_MOT_to_local_cache_eventual_consistency_to_shared_drive_proposed.md

 This was a `great` improvement as the test engineer was blocked for a half a week due to network problems and it was impacting validations in a key application.

+Tests run faster as well.
+Instead test code openning and creating files on a share, we write them locally and robocopy is running in multithread-ed mode to efficiently copy files across the networks.
+Robocopy can also try to "restart failed network sends" on partial failures.

 ### Follow on work also proposed to use network share names rather than p: in robocopy

 Later we can change above robocopy command instead of just using p: to use the `share name` which I pitched